10 Health Benefits of Turmeric:

 Curcumin has been shown to activate PPAR (peroxisome proliferator-activator receptor), which is a group of nuclear receptor proteins that regulate gene expression and modulate sugar uptake and utilization from the blood (3).

-Curcumin also acts on the liver to decrease the activity of enzymes that release sugar into the blood while increasing activity of enzymes that store sugar.
+Curcumin also acts on the liver to decrease the activity of enzymes that release sugar into the blood while increasing the activity of enzymes that store sugar.
 Through these mechanisms, curcumin has been shown to significantly reduce blood glucose and triglyceride levels in diabetic patients (4).

-When blood sugar imbalances occur without sufficient regulation glucose cross-links are formed with functional proteins.
+When blood sugar imbalances occur without sufficient regulation, glucose cross-links are formed with functional proteins.
 These new molecules are called Advanced Glycolytic Enzymes (AGE’s) that damage cell membranes, vital enzyme systems, and perpetuate inflammatory conditions in the body.
 Curcumin has been shown to inhibit the formation of these dangerous substances and turn off the inflammatory fires.

 Turmeric is Loaded with Antioxidants: